-HNWs need to re-think their investments to keep their heads above a rising tide of inflation, warns Matthew Hardeman
+HNWs need to re-think their investments to keep their heads above a rising tide of inflation.
+Matthew Hardeman reports

 The era of inflation is here: in the US, it has risen to an annual rate of 2.1 per cent while in the UK last month it reached a two-and-a-half year high of 1.8 per cent, according to the Office for National Statistics (ONS), driven up by mounting oil and food prices, and worsened by Sterling’s recent slide.